Marcus Semien Player Props: Rangers vs. Royals

-On Tuesday, Marcus Semien (on the back of going 0-for-4) and the Texas Rangers face the Kansas City Royals, whose starting pitcher will be Jordan Lyles.
+On Wednesday, Marcus Semien (on the back of going 2-for-5 with a double and an RBI) and the Texas Rangers play the Kansas City Royals, whose starting pitcher will be Brad Keller.
 First pitch is at 8:05 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Royals.
+He racked up two hits (going 2-for-5 with a double and an RBI) in his most recent appearance against the Royals.

 Marcus Semien Game Info & Props vs. the Royals